mschmulen/ios7-javascript-bridge/README.md

 Today Appcelerator is not alone in this Strategy.
 Xamarin has an implementation that binds at the CLR level; giving C# developers the same benefits.
 The popular gaming platform Unity provides similar access without needing to write native language apps.
 Node.js binds to the server with V8 runtime at the core LibUV libraries.

+Several other cross platform technology tools have been created over the years to provide similar functionality:

+- [Appcelerator's Titanium ]( http://www.appcelerator.com ) provides a very similar bridge technology to build Native iOS Apps with JavaScript
+- [Phone Gap's, Cordova]( http://cordova.apache.org ) popular hybrid bridge for using HTML views inside a native container
+- [ImpactJS]( http://cordova.apache.org ) is a game oriented javascript bridge configuration.
+- Even Zynga has a solution [jsbindings ] (https://github.com/zynga/jsbindings)
+- Additional companies such as [Xamarin Mono ](http://www.xamarin.com) and [Ruby Motion](http://www.rubymotion.com/) do the same for C# and Ruby languages.

 JavaScript Bridges are powerful, because they give developer communities access and the opportunity for code reuse.

+Apple's iOS7 is the first iOS operating system to officially support JavaScript as a mobile development language in Apples XCode tool chain.

+Apple's iOS7 support of JavaScript inline with your Objective-C code validates JavaScript as the leading (and only) non proprietary language that is supported within the iOS development environment by the device manufacturer.

 ### Apple Support for a Native iOS Objective-C to JavaScript bridge is amazing for 3 reasons